aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 ..
 Explain how AIMMS Developer can utilize Python services to extend modeling capabilities.
 ..
 Provide step-by-step instructions on how to integrate the Python service into AIMMS Developer.
 ..
 Include examples of how AIMMS models can interact with the Python service.

+Looking at :ref:`ref_figure_client_server_openapi` above, we start with action 1, passing the data to the OpenAPI and initiating the request, action 2, implemented in the OpenAPI lib.

 .. code-block:: aimms
     :linenos: